 Our East Hampton Itinerary

-Here’s what I would recommend to get the most out of your 48 hours in East Hampton:
+Here’s a sample itinerary I would recommend to get the most out of a long weekend in East Hampton and Amagansett:

 Leave the city in the late morning and arrive about 2.5 hours later to Lobster for lunch.

 If you’re waiting to check into your hotel, get the lay of the land and enjoy a nice drive around town to look at the beautiful homes.
 You could even drive about 30 minutes out to Montauk, another Hamptons town at the tip of the island.

 If you head to Montauk, be sure to grab a drink at Crow’s Nest.